keitaroyamada/Polation-for-matlab/README.md

 ---
 ## Install
 ### CUI version
 1. Install geographiclib from Matlab addon.
-Details is [here](https://github.com/geographiclib/geographiclib-octave).
+Details are [here](https://github.com/geographiclib/geographiclib-octave).
 2. Download all files in this repository.
 3. After unzipped, add downloaded repository to the matlab path.